First published in The Sunday Telegraph, on 13/10/19

 People in the bush are always the first to feel the effects of the drought, they have learnt to adapt and be more resilient in times of hardship.

-Tenterfield used around 600,000 litres a day of recycled water to help fight recent bushfires.
+During the recent bushfires, Tenterfield used around 600,000 litres a day of recycled water to help combat the fires.

-Orange has a stormwater harvesting scheme that can bolster the city’s water supply ot meet up to b25 per cent of annual demand, even with a small amount of rain.
+Other towns are turning to desalination and stormwater to reduce their reliance on rainfall.
+In Orange they have a stormwater harvesting scheme that can bolster the city’s water supply by up to 25% of the yearly water needs, even with a small amount of rain.

-We are investing $10 million for Walgett and Bourke to have a reverse osmosis plant to improve the drinkability of emergency bore water.
-Parkes has the Recycled Water Rising Main, a scheme to provide high quality recycled water for parks and sporting fields.
+We are investing $10 million to Walgett and Bourke for a reverse osmosis plant to improve the drinkability of emergency bore water.

 As our population grows this type of infrastructure is essential in ensuring our communities have long-term water security for the future.